 The European Commission’s main partners in bi-lateral exchanges are the US Food and Drug Administration (FDA), Australia’s Therapeutic Goods Administration (TGA), Health/Santé Canada, Japan’s Ministry of Health, Labour and Welfare (MHLW), Korea’s Ministry of Food and Drug Safety (MFDS) and the World Health Organization (WHO).

-The regulatory dialogues on health technology are also active under political umbrellas such as the Transatlantic and Trade Agreement (T-TIP) with the USA, the Free Trade Agreement (FTA) with Japan or the Revised Mutual Recognition Agreement with Australia (Revised MRA).
+Regulatory discussions regarding medical technologies are also pursed under political umbrellas such as the EU-US Trade and Technology Council, the Free Trade Agreement (FTA) with Japan or the Revised Mutual Recognition Agreement with Australia and New Zealand (Revised MRA).

 International Medical Device Regulators Forum

-The EU’s participation in IMDRF helps to accelerate international medical device regulatory convergence.
-In this way, the requirements and approaches become more aligned by adopting the same technical documents, standards, scientific principles, and similar regulatory practices and procedures.
+This represents a unique occasion for the EU to develop stronger collaborations with other jurisdictions, facilitate the growth and exports of EU manufacturers and aim at ensuring the same high level of protection of public health by setting the highest standards jointly with IMDRF regulators.
+The EU’s participation in IMDRF increases international medical device regulatory convergence.
+Therefore, the requirements and approaches become more aligned by adopting the same technical documents, standards, scientific principles and similar regulatory practices and procedures.

 More info on IMDRF

 The IMDRF Management Committee includes representatives from the EU (European Commission and representatives of EU Member States), Australia, Brazil, Canada, China, Japan, Singapore, South Korea and the US.
 The World Health Organization (WHO) and Argentina are official observers to the IMDRF.